twinfoundation/framework/README.md

 - [services](packages/services/README.md) - Package contains definitions and helpers for services.
 - [schema](packages/services/README.md) - Package contains definitions and helpers for schemas.
 - [web](packages/services/README.md) - Contains classes for use with web operations.
+- [cli-core](packages/cli-core/README.md) - Provides core classes and methods to be used when building a CLI.
+- [crypto-cli](packages/crypto-cli/README.md) - A command line interface for interacting with the crypto tools.

 ## Contributing